The seven faux pas discussed here are common practices in high performance liquid chromatography (HPLC) that may no longer

 embarrassing social blunder rather than to a technical error, I am borrowing this expression, and stretching its meaning a

 bit, as a way to highlight some common practices in high performance liquid chromatography (HPLC) — legacy practices that

 have been in use for many years — that may no longer make sense because of improved technologies or other reasons in modern

 HPLC.
-In this instalment, I highlight seven such questionable practices and show why they should not be followed without first
+In this installment, I highlight seven such questionable practices and show why they should not be followed without

 As each topic is discussed, I will offer rationales and references to support why the practice is being called into question

 — and in many cases, I will offer exceptions to the rule.